Memory aid

 • Overexertion and exhaustion

-It turns out that the common denominator of all trigger factors is a sudden change in the normal rhythm of life.
-Which factors, mechanisms and circumstances bring about this change seem to be less important.
+It is becoming clear that the common denominator of all trigger factors is a sudden change in the normal rhythm of life.
+The specific factors, mechanisms, and circumstances that bring about this change seem to be of less importance.

 Stress – something different for everyone

-Views on what constitutes stress vary widely.
-For some it's stressful what awaits them at work, for others it's the lively hustle and bustle of children.
-Some people are “stressed” because they want to get something done quickly or because they still haven’t had anything to eat.
-The scientific ones are at least as different as the popular ideas about stress.
-To put it somewhat exaggeratedly, one could say that every discipline, be it psychology, biology, ecology or another, has its own definition.
+Opinions on what constitutes stress vary widely.
+For some, it's the stress of their workplace, for others, it's the lively activity of children.
+Some are "stressed" because they have to quickly get something done or because they still haven't had anything to eat.
+Scientific definitions of stress are at least as diverse as popular perceptions.
+To put it somewhat bluntly, one could say that every discipline, be it psychology, biology, ecology, or another, has its own definition.

 The stimulus-response model